syrianarchive/syrianarchive-investigations/investigations/hass.md

 External damage of the hospital as a result of the airstrike

-Macro Media Center (MMC) published photos of Nabed Al Hayat Hospital after the attack.
+Macro Media Center (MMC) pubhttps://www.facebook.com/Orient.Tv.Net/videos/324763261548620/lished photos of Nabed Al Hayat Hospital after the attack.

 ![hass06](/assets/investigations/hass/image7.jpg)
 *MMC photo of the targeted Hospital showing the impact site and the banner “Nabed Al Hayat Hospital”*